 Heritage Fellows are awarded stipends of $3,000.
 They are recognized as members of the emerging generation to lead Baptists.
 And in the process they make their own contribution to understanding Baptist heritage and identity.

 Heritage Fellows need to be Baptists in Virginia, students at a college or university in Virginia with an active Baptist collegiate ministry sponsored by the Baptist General Association of Virginia, active in a faith community, and exceptional students who are making a 3.0 grade average.
 They must be college sophomores or juniors for the academic term in which they will serve; therefore, a freshman may apply as long as he or she will be a sophomore in the new academic year beginning in the fall and a sophomore can apply for their sophomore or junior year.
 Heritage Fellows may be considered for a second year of appointment.

-Since the program began, Heritage Fellows have been appointed from the following colleges and universities in Virginia: University of Richmond, Bluefield College, University of Virginia, Longwood University, College of William and Mary, Virginia Tech, Lynchburg College, University of Mary Washington and Radford University.
+Since the program began, some 25 Heritage Fellows have been appointed from the following colleges and universities in Virginia: University of Richmond, Bluefield College, University of Virginia, Longwood University, College of William and Mary, Virginia Tech, Lynchburg College, University of Mary Washington and Radford University.
 Ask your Baptist collegiate minister for further information or contact Fred Anderson at the Center for Baptist Heritage & Studies at the University of Richmond (804)289-8434.